luebken/container-patterns/module-container.md

 These ideas should be container runtime and orchestration engine agnostic.
 And at the same time still practical with relevant and concrete examples.

-Many of these ideas are formalised in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for tools in use today.
+Many of these ideas are formalized in the [Open Containers Spec](https://github.com/opencontainers/specs) but we want to give guidance for tools in use today.
 We will try to link to Docker, rkt and OCI examples where applicable.

 > Note: This document is highly Work-In-Progress.
 Please get involved.
 Comment discuss and add your own ideas.